Al-Rayan International School

 For the Students:

-- to give the opportunity to understand their own progress
+- to allow understanding their progress

 - to help students challenge themselves and plan the next stages of their learning

-- to provide learners with the opportunity to understand, set and achieve learning goals
+- to provide learners with the opportunity to understand, set, and achieve learning goals

 For the Facilitators: